-- [c] Courses Considered for Salary Level Change Credit - (i) Graduate Credit: - (1) Graduate course work need not be related to the educator's present teaching assignment. - (2) Must be submitted with supporting documents explaining the numeration system when proof of graduate credit is not defined on the transcript. - Educators whose assignments require specialist certification necessitating a master's degree of at least fifty-three (53) semester or eighty (80) quarter credits beyond a bachelor's degree are eligible for one additional salary level on the Educator Salary Schedule.
-Educators requesting the additional level must provide written documentation verifying that their master's degree program required at least fifty-three (53) semester or eighty (80) quarter hours beyond a bachelor's degree for Utah certification. - (4) Educators hired into a position requiring an educator's license for which a master's degree is necessary to apply for licensure, and are hired prior to receiving their original educator's license, may submit earned graduate credits leading to their original educator's license for salary level change credit.
-This provision applies to positions compensated on the Educator Salary Schedule only. - (ii) Undergraduate Credit: - (1) May not be approved unless classes are directly related to one's teaching assignment.
-If not directly related, courses require approval from the District Education Salary Level Committee.
-Forms for undergraduate approval are available from the Human Resources Department. - (2) Approval will not be granted for classes taken before September 1, 1976. - (iii) Credits: - Must be approved by the Utah State Office of Education.
-Courses taken prior to September 1987 must be verified by submitting official certificates of completion. - (2) Approval will not be granted for classes taken before September 1, 1974. - (3) Credits completed prior to 1987, may account for no more than half of the credits required for a salary level change. - [d] Course Documentation
+- [c] Courses Considered for Salary Level Change Credit - (i) Graduate Credit: - (1) Graduate course work need not be related to the educator's present teaching assignment. - (2) Must be submitted with supporting documents explaining the numeration system when proof of graduate credit is not defined on the transcript. - (3) Educators whose assignments require specialist certification necessitating a master's degree of at least fifty-three (53) semester or eighty (80) quarter credits beyond a bachelor's degree are eligible for one additional salary level on the Educator Salary Schedule.
+Educators requesting the additional level must provide written documentation verifying that their master's degree program required at least fifty-three (53) semester or eighty (80) quarter hours beyond a bachelor's degree for Utah certification. - (4) Educators whose assignments require specialist certification and earn an education specialist (EdS) degree are eligible for two additional salary levels on the Educator Salary Schedule, or one additional salary level if previously awarded one salary level under 3.2.8[c](3).
+Educators requesting the additional levels must provide written documentation verifying their ED S degree. - (5) Educators hired into a position requiring an educator's license for which a master's degree is necessary to apply for licensure, and are hired prior to receiving their original educator's license, may submit earned graduate credits leading to their original educator's license for salary level change credit.
+This provision applies to positions compensated on the Educator Salary Schedule only. - (ii) Undergraduate Credit: - (1) Must be directly related to one's teaching assignment or lead to an additional educator license endorsement.
+Undergraduate courses submitted for Salary Level Change consideration must include a supplement description of course content and an explanation of relationship between course content and teaching assignment.
+Undergraduate credit may be preapproved by the District Education Salary Level Committee if requested. - (2) Approval will not be granted for classes taken before September 1, 1976. - (iii) Credits: - (1) Must be approved by the Utah State Board of

+Education.
+Courses taken prior to September 1987 must be verified by submitting official certificates of completion.

+- (2) Approval will not be granted for classes taken before September 1, 1974. - (3) Credits completed prior to 1987, may account for no more than half of the credits required for a salary level change.

+[d] Course Documentation